be wıhtum

 ése gods

-having put forward that elves are dissembodied entities, what distinguishes them & the gods may seem a bit difficult to discern; indeed, i do think the term ‘elf’ (&, in some cases, ‘ettin’) is an appropriate attribution for a good number of those entities which heathens tend to call ‘gods.’ in some latin-old english glossaries, we find the term cófgodas ‘chamber-gods’ translating latin penātēs ‘household deities,’ suggesting perhaps that the old english term god was suitable for the designation of such entitis. however, the key distinction i would draw between the gods whom i call ése & other elves is that, unlike landwights or cófgodas, there is not necessarily a locality to which these entities are tied; in other words, the extent of their domain & power is not limited in the same way it may be for other elves. this simultaneous connection & distinction between these gods & other elves is attested in the frequent verse formula that coordinates ése & ielfe.
+having put forward that elves are dissembodied entities, what distinguishes them & the gods may seem a bit difficult to discern; indeed, i do think the term ‘elf’ (&, in some cases, ‘ettin’) is an appropriate attribution for a good number of those entities which heathens tend to call ‘gods.’ in some latin-old english glossaries, we find the term cófgodas ‘chamber-gods’ translating latin penātēs ‘household deities,’ suggesting perhaps that the old english term god was suitable for the designation of such entities. however, the key distinction i would draw between the gods whom i call ése & other elves is that, unlike landwights or cófgodas, there is not necessarily a locality to which these entities are tied; in other words, the extent of their domain & power is not limited in the same way it may be for other elves. this simultaneous connection & distinction between these gods & other elves is attested in the frequent verse formula that coordinates ése & ielfe.

 it is my usage to refer to the most powerful of the elves which are not tied to one region as ése (gods), while i refer to the wights of the land (including the house) consistently as ielfe (elves). at the same time, there are some gods who, despite not being limited to a single local sphere of influence, have a particular connection with aspects of land (in general) or a similar role which would also make another label appropriate, e.g. the term ent applied to wéland due to his connection with smithing (not to mention the instances in which his work is metrically analogized to that of ettins), or the term ielf used of ing in his role as elven king; such labels seemed to have been used fluidly in the sources, so i avoid rigidity in my own application of these terms.